LennartC/CQ2-Sim/README.md

 Created by:
 * Lennart Coopmans
-* Robbin Pellegrims
+* Robin Pellegrims

 LICENSE
 =======
 "THE WHISKY-WARE LICENSE" (Revision 1):
-Lennart Coopmans and Robbin Pellegrims wrote these files.
+Lennart Coopmans and Robin Pellegrims wrote these files.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a whisky in return.